Divers Supply Logo

 The most important personal items are your mask, fins, and snorkel.
 These pieces of equipment must fit you perfectly as they are the first thing you will notice if they are uncomfortable.

 Don't be tempted by the lowest prices — comfort and quality should be your primary considerations.
 Quality equipment will last you longer and accompany you in your scuba diving adventures for years to come.
-After all, the last thing want is to waste an opportunity because your equipment has failed you!
+After all, the last thing you want is to waste an opportunity because your equipment has failed you!

 Scuba Snorkel